rizwaan/data_science/README.md

  * Adhoc Tutorials
  * Mini Projects

- An effort has been made to describe concepts wherever possible for reuse
+ An effort has been made to describe concepts wherever possible for reuse.
+ Mostly for quick POCs or excercises